maxprogood/EmailSend/README.md

 # EmailSend
-This method wishes users a happy birthday in the language of their contact, which can be set during contact creation.(*Spanish, German, English.*)
+This project wishes users a happy birthday in the language of their contact, which can be set during contact creation.(*Spanish, German, English.*)
 To use the method, you should create your own organization.
 You can use macros for this.